olilanz/RooCode-Local-Evaluation/README.md

 You see multiple user/assistant interactions - indicating that this is the message at the start of the 3rd iteration.

-After the call cpletes, the reply from the LLM, or assistant prompt, is streamed back to Roo Code, one token at a time.
+After the call completes, the reply from the LLM, or assistant prompt, is streamed back to Roo Code, one token at a time.
 Once Roo Code has received all tokens, it parses the message and decides what to do next.
 The LLM may request a tool call, such as read_file, if it thinks more information contained in a file wasn't provided before.
 It might ask for changes to be made to a file or a folder to be created.
 Roo will then ask you whether the request is reasonable and execute it if approved—or configured for auto-approval.
 The result of the tool call will then be embedded into the context for the next call to the LLM.

 ```mermaid
 sequenceDiagram